Cape Breton Island is a part of the Province of Nova Scotia and is located on the east coast of Canada.

 Robert developed this website as a way to share images of the photos and items that he collected over many years, and to grow the digital collection into an important data base relating to the military history of Cape Breton and its veterans.

-A new member to the website team in the past year is Terry McCully who brings to the table his expertise in research and photo editing.
+The second member of the website team is Terry McCully who brings to the table his expertise in research and photo editing.

 Terry grew up in Pictou, NS and served in the 1st Battalion Nova Scotia Highlanders and 1st Battalion Royal Canadian Regiment.
 After army life he returned to school and studied Computer Networking in Halifax.
 He worked in the oil fields of Alberta, and on offshore oil rigs around the world as a gas technician/instrumentation specialist.
 He currently resides in Calgary, Alberta.